jackiehjm/stx-docs/doc/source/operations/tsn.rst

             locredit  -97  \
             offload 1

-Enable LaunchTime with the commands:
+Enable LaunchTime with the command:

 .. code:: sh